dlipdhunter/MachineLearning/1.GeneticAlgorithm/README.md

 2. Crossover -- create a "child" object by mating these two parents.
 3. Mutation -- mutate the child's DNA based on a given probability.
 This value plays a big role in efficiency of the algorithm.
 When mutation value is 100%, it produces the effect of complete randomness and could cause the algorithm less efficient.
 Having mutation value 0% could cause the algorithm not to evolve and making it worse to get the result.
 So the more minimal the variation/ mutation value the better the chances of getting the result.
 4. Add the child object to the new population.

-Replace the old population with the new population
+5. Replace the old population with the new population.

+Do steps 2 and 3 until a termination condition is met or result is found.